Updated on: December 1, 2022

 Priced at $59.99 / year, Avira Prime is the company’s best internet security suite, and it covers up to 5 devices across all operating systems (the mobile apps also come with really good anti-theft protection and a network scanner).

 Avira has a lightweight cloud-based antivirus engine with perfect detection rates and excellent web protection.
 I’m particularly impressed with Avira’s Safe Shopping browser extension which prevents phishing attacks, blocks browser tracking and ads, and finds the best shopping deals.
-Avira Prime also has a VPN, a password manager, a game booster, system tune-up, and more.
+Avira Prime also has a VPN, a password manager, a game booster, system tune-up tools, and more.
 There’s a 30-day money-back guarantee on all Avira purchases.

 6. Panda Dome Complete — Intuitive User Interface With Lots of Additional Security Protections

 Panda’s most unique feature is the Rescue Kit, which lets you save your PC via a USB stick if it gets infected by a virus or malware.
 This is really useful, as it means you can boot your PC to scan and disinfect it in situations where it might otherwise be impossible to start.
+Kaspersky has something similar, but Panda’s Rescue Kit is a bit better.

 I also like Panda’s user-friendly password manager, which includes all of the essential features of a good password manager, including a password generator, the ability to auto-fill and auto-save passwords, two-factor authentication (2FA), password strength auditing, and more.
 Its file encrypter and shredder is also good, locking and permanently deleting sensitive files.